This month, I have changed my original plans of what to write about.

-I was going to say that now may seem early, but it is actually a really good time to start thinking about who you want to see over the festive period, and who you might want to spend the special day with, and start making diary plans with them.
+My plan was going to say that now may seem early, but it is actually a really good time to start thinking about who you want to see over the festive period, and who you might want to spend the special day with and start making diary plans with them.

-I was going to do so much this month…
+There was so much I was going to do this month…

 It hasn’t been an easy week.
-We have nothing ready for the baby, no clothes in her small size, no room ready, no nappies, nowhere to sleep….we will get it all sorted out, and our family and friends are being wonderful, but the thing is, we had time.
-We had until mid-August.
+We have nothing ready for the baby.
+No clothes in her small size, no room ready, no nappies, nowhere to sleep.
+It will get it all sorted out, and our family and friends are being wonderful.
+But the thing is we were organised.
+And we had time.
+Right up until mid-August.
 We were going to get everything ready once we had moved….we had plans.

 Now I most sincerely and certainly hope that nothing as dramatic happens to you, but I am a firm believer in learning from the universe.
 So this month I am asking, if something happened, either delightful or disastrous, to take up a lot of your time, or render you less mobile….how would Christmas look?

-I appreciate that in the scheme of things if Christmas doesn’t happen it isn’t the end of the world, but for those of us who love it, for those of us who tend to do the organising for our families, or small children looking to us to create the magic….then it is something we want to be able to do.
+I appreciate that in the scheme of things if Christmas doesn’t happen it isn’t the end of the world.
+But that doesn’t mean it would be sad.
+For those of us who love it, for those of us who tend to do the organising for our families, or small children looking to us to create the magic….then it is something we want to be able to do.

-Hopefully you have a little money put aside now.
+Hopefully. you have a little money put aside now.
 If you haven’t and you are possibly able to, please do.
-If there was a work hiccup or a boiler exploding or a car going wrong which suddenly reduced your available funds, would you have enough to cover the things which are important to you?
-If you were suddenly unable to get out and do the things you need doing, do you have a list that you could give to someone else to do for you?
-Generally I find that people are so kind and willing to help, but they need to know what it is you want them to do.
+What if there was a work hiccup?
+Or your boiler exploding or a car going wrong suddenly reduced your available funds?
+Would you have enough to cover the things which are important to you?
+Or you were suddenly unable to get out and do the things you need doing?
+Do you have a list that you could give to someone else to do for you?
+Generally, I find that people are so kind and willing to help, but they need to know what it is you want them to do.
 If your lists are in your head, please get them down onto paper this month.

 Lastly, putting aside the big picture of everyone just being here, alive, healthy, what are the handful of things that if nothing else got done at all would make it still feel like Christmas to you?

-I have childhood memories of my little brother being taken to hospital Christmas Eve dehydrated and suffering with terrible tonsillitis.
+I have childhood memories of my little brother being taken to hospital Christmas Eve dehydrated and suffering from terrible tonsillitis.
 Mum left everything for a Christmas dinner.
 Dad hadn’t the first clue, so we had Heinz tomato soup and those party sausage rolls.
-Of course she could never have for seen what happened, and Dad could certainly have been a bit more capable, but it always upset her that we didn’t get our Christmas dinner (even though eating soup and sausage rolls in front of ET was marvellous for us!).
+Of course, she could never have for seen what happened.
+And Dad could certainly have been a bit more capable.
+It has always upset her that we didn’t get our Christmas dinner.
+Even though eating soup and sausage rolls in front of ET was marvellous for us!

 In the best case scenario, you won’t need to implement your emergency plan.
 In the best case, you are either a bit more organised than you were, are certain of having your essentials happen, and if the worst happens, it won’t derail your plans.

-As for me, I’ll be here a while yet, so I am displacing worrying about the baby and the surgery which creeps a day closer every day by putting more thought into my list of Christmas gifts that I would like to give this year.
-I’ll be browsing the internet for festive make ahead recipes for my freezer.
+As for me, I’ll be here a while yet.
+So I am looking for ways to displace worrying about the baby and the surgery which creeps a day closer every day.
+My approach is to think about Christmas gifts that I would like to give this year.
+I’ll be browsing the internet for festive make-ahead recipes for my freezer.